jNaimXIII/Books/The C Programming Language/chapters/01/notes.md

   function in the location or address of the beginning of the array - there is no copying of array elements.
 By subscripting this value, the function can access and alter any element of the array.

+## 1.9 Character Arrays

+- `\0` is the null character whose value is 0.
+- `%s` format specification in `printf` expects a `char[]` ending in a `\0`.

+## 1.10 External Variables and Scope

+- Variables that come into existence when a function is called and disappear when the function exits are called automatic variables.
+- It is possible to define variables that are external to all functions, that is , variables that can be accessed by name by any function.
+- External variables are globally accessible, they can be used instead of argument lists to communicate data between functions.
+- External variables remain in existence permanently, rather than appearing and disappearing as functions are called and exited, they retain their values even after the functions that set them have returned.
+- An external variable must be defined, exactly once, outside any function;
+  this sets aside storage for it.
+The variable must also be declared in each function that wants to access it; this states the type of the variable.
+- The declaration may be an explicit `extern` statement or may be implicit from context.
+- Before a function can use an external variable, the name of the variable must be made known to the function.
+One way to do this is to write an `extern` declaration in the function; the declaration is the same as before except for the added keyword `extern`.
+- In certain circumstances, the `extern` declaration can be omitted.
+If the definition of an external variable occurs in the source file before its use in a particular function, then there is no need for an external declaration in the function.
+- Common practice is to place definitions of all external variables at the beginning of the source file, and then omit all `extern` declarations.
+- The usual practice is to collect `extern` declarations of variables and functions in a separate file, historically called a `header`, that is included by `#include` at the front of each source file.
+The suffix `.h` is conventional for header names.
+- The functions of the standard library, for example, are declared in headers like `<stdio.h>`.
+- "Definition" refers to the place where the variable is called or assigned storage; "declaration" refers to places where the nature of the variable is stated but no storage is allocated.
+- Relying too heavily on external variables is fraught with peril since it leads to programs whose data connections are not at all obvious -- variables can be changed in unexpected and even inadvertent ways, and the program is hard to modify.